daithioc95/MS3/README.md

 - The project passed the below validation tests.
 Please see below links to view validation screenshot.

   - W3 HTML Validator: https://validator.w3.org/
-    - Validation was complete by using URL to avoid false error flagging from Jinja templating l.anguage
+    - Validation was complete by using URL to avoid false error flagging from Jinja templating language

    - <a href="static/images/user-story-testing/quotes-validator.JPG" target="_blank">quotes.html Validator success</a>
    - <a href="static/images/user-story-testing/authors-validator.JPG" target="_blank">authors.html Validator success</a>